UBC-MDS/Egg-Production-Inferential-Test/README.md

   - cowplot=1.1.1
   - datateachr=0.2.1

-Note We have many more dependencies in the environment but these are the main ones for our analysis
+Note We have many more dependencies in the environment but these are the main ones for our analysis.
+Here is a link to the full env https://github.com/UBC-MDS/DSCI_522_group12/blob/main/renv.lock
 ## License

 For all project code please refer to the following license: